30 Things to Do Around Shiga Kogen & Where to Stay

 14 / HEAD TO SHIGA’S LITTLE BROTHER – KITA-SHIGA KOGEN / December to March

-The nearby ski resorts of Kita-Shiga Kogen are notably smaller than its larger neighbor, but what it lacks for size, it makes up in vertical, fun and powder dumps!
+The nearby ski resorts of Kita-Shiga Kogen are notably smaller than its larger neighbour, but what it lacks for size, it makes up in vertical, fun and powder dumps!
 As the largest resort in Kita-Shiga, Ryuoo Ski Park has only 15 courses but a substantial 1080 metres of vertical (850-1930).
 Popular with locals and young Tokyo-ites, Ryuoo has a youthful atmosphere and is dominated by snowboarders.
 The resort is long, narrow and effectively split into three sections: easy (and often crowded) beginner slopes at the bottom, intermediate courses in the midsection and advanced terrain and often excellent powder at the top.
 The resort is dominated by the Skyland Express Ropeway which ascends to the top of the resort at 1770 metres and the Sora Terrace Café – a popular destination in both winter and late-spring to autumn.
 It is important to note that the ski fields of Shiga Kogen and Kita-Shiga Kogen are not connected, but being located nearby each other, can be incorporated into multi-day stay in the area.

 15 / ENJOY ANY OF NAGANO’S FANTASTIC SKI RESORTS / December to April